Mining titans, movie moguls: Macau's junket operators branch out

 Suncity is massively expanding its gaming division, doubling its workforce to 1,200 over the past year and is still short staffed.

-But as major junkets move from operating one or two VIP rooms in Macau's flashy casinos to owning their own properties, Macau's licensed concessionaires Sands, Wynn, MGM, Melco Crown and Galaxy may have to find new ways to lure the customer.
+But as major junkets move from operating one or two VIP rooms in Macau's flashy casinos to owning their own properties, Macau's licensed concessionaires Sands, Wynn (WYNN.O), MGM (MGM.N), Melco Crown 6883.HK and Galaxy may have to find new ways to lure the customer.

 (Editing by Alex Richardson)